 - b.
 Code of Conduct training completed by all Elected Members - c.
 Elected Members are able to effectively undertake their governance and decision-making role at Council meetings - 8.
 During this phase many of the learning activities were switched from in-person sessions to remote sessions on MS Teams to assist members to find the necessary time to attend each session and to improve attendance. - 9.
 It is considered that the expected outcomes for this Phase of the Member Induction have been partially achieved as there are 5 Elected Members who have yet to complete their Code of Conduct training during this administration.
+Details of non-attendance have been provided to the relevant Group Whips and members who have not attended the training have been asked to identify a suitable time to meet with the Monitoring Officer to receive training.
 However, three of these members attended code of conduct training in the previous administration.